-- 1. assessments of the relevant legal framework will be carried out in order to bring national legislation closer into line with standards of the Convention on Cybercrime; - 2. the Higher Institute of the Magistracy will be able to provide advanced training for judges and prosecutors on cybercrime-related issues and electronic evidence.
-The national strategy for the information society and the digital economy "Maroc Numeric 2013", will provide for training in this field for all judicial officers; - 3.
-Morocco makes progress in the fight against cybercrime through international police and legal co-operation; - 4. data protection legislation2 is better implemented in practice.

-Partners: Ministry of Justice and Freedoms, Ministry of the Interior, Higher Institute of the Magistracy, Industry and the New Technologies, Ministry of Industry, Trade and new Technologies, National Personal Data Protection Board (CNDP).
+Overall objective To support Morocco in its efforts to combat cybercrime Expected results assessments of the relevant legal framework will be carried out in order to bring national legislation closer into line with standards of the Convention on Cybercrime; the Higher Institute of the Magistracy will be able to provide advanced training for judges and prosecutors on cybercrime-related issues and electronic evidence.
+The national strategy for the information society and the digital economy "Maroc Numeric 2013", will provide for training in this field for all judicial officers; Morocco makes progress in the fight against cybercrime through international police and legal co-operation; data protection legislation is better implemented in practice.
+Partners Ministry of Justice and Freedoms, Ministry of the Interior, Higher Institute of the Magistracy, Industry and the New Technologies, Ministry of Industry, Trade and new Technologies, National Personal Data Protection Board (CNDP).

-2.9.
 Preventing and combating trafficking in human beings